nebkor/joenal/README.md

 added to when jot is invoked without ```--headless```.

-In terms of workflows, the ```jot``` shellscript is meant to be used to dash a not off to yourself.
+In terms of workflows, the ```jot``` shellscript is meant to be used to dash a note off to yourself.
 In the future, I will have some git hooks and other tool tie-ins to automatically add jot entries to the database, and there will be tools for searching and analyzing your jotlog.